Iowa State vs. Oklahoma State NCAA Football Odds, Plays and Insights | October 23, 2021

 Iowa State Stats and Trends

-- Iowa State has played six games, with three wins against the spread.
+- Iowa State has three wins against the spread in six games this year.

-- This season, the Cyclones have two ATS wins in three games as a favorite of 7 points or more.

-- Iowa State has hit the over in 60% of its opportunities this year (three times over five games with a set point total).
+- Iowa State has eclipsed the over/under in 60% of its opportunities this year (three times in five games with a set point total).

-- Iowa State is 3-1 against the spread and 3-1 overall in games when it puts up more than 19.5 points.
+- Iowa State is 3-1 against the spread and 3-1 overall in games when it scores more than 19.5 points.

-- Iowa State is 3-2 against the spread and 4-2 overall when the team amasses over 307.2 yards.
+- Iowa State is 3-2 against the spread and 4-2 overall when the team piles up over 307.2 yards.

-- The Cyclones have six giveaways this season, while the Cowboys have eight takeaways .

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.